top of page

 rdrew@uchicago.edu

-Rachel has been the Institute's part-time web and graphic designer for 18 years.
+Rachel has been the Institute's part-time web and graphic designer for 20 years.
 She graduated from Oberlin College with a B.A. in English.
-She is a Chicago native and a performing singer-songwriter.
+She is a Chicago native and a performing singer-songwriter who recently released an album of original songs, Old Sky New (Floop Records, 2024), available on all streaming platforms.

 Franke Staff Members